Global supply chains are rarely viewed through a human lens.

 The answer wasn't simple — and that's the point.

-When problems emerged, were they surfaced immediately?
-Or were they managed internally to avoid delivering bad news?
+When problems emerged, were they surfaced immediately — or managed internally to avoid delivering bad news?

-When the U.S. team pushed harder for answers, did that open the conversation — or did it deepen the silence?
+And when the U.S. team pushed harder for answers, did that open the conversation — or deepen the silence?

 Was this a supply chain failure — or a failure to understand the cultural operating system the supply chain was running on?

-Taken together, these questions reveal something that is often overlooked — the profound impact culture has on every dimension of supply chain performance.
+Taken together, these questions show what is often overlooked — the profound impact culture has on every dimension of supply chain performance.

 That is the hidden cost of ignoring it.